v-hx/ScoreFence/SECURITY.md

 Credentials should permit only:

 - creating a temporary namespace;
-- writing and reading probe vectors;
+- writing and reading controlled probe records;
 - deleting the created namespace.

 If the backend supports a pre-provisioned sandbox, permission to create production collections is not required.

 ### No customer content

-Deterministic probes consist of synthetic vectors and technical IDs.
-ScoreFence must not read customer documents to validate a score contract.
+The vector-retrieval pack uses synthetic vectors and technical IDs.
+Every future probe pack must use synthetic or explicitly supplied non-production fixtures by default.
+ScoreFence must not read customer documents, transactions, profiles, or model inputs to validate a score contract.

+### Probe-pack review

+A probe pack is executable test logic and must declare the data it creates, queries it sends, capabilities it requires, and cleanup behavior it expects.
+Packs must not introduce hidden network calls, download external datasets at runtime, or widen target permissions beyond their declared capabilities.

 ### Cleanup is mandatory